spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

 template <int N>
 struct Print<N,N> { static void run() {} };
 {% endhighlight %}
-It instantionates the template `Print<I,N>` from an initial I to the upper bound
-N. Thus, we have to call
+It instantionates the template `Print<I,N>` from an initial I to the (not included) upper bound N. Thus, we have to call
 {% highlight c++ %}
 Print<0,51>::run();
 {% endhighlight %}
+to print all fibonacci numbers from 0 to 50.
 This loop is specialized for the Fibo class.
-A more general implementation takes a functor for the output operation instead:
+A more general implementation takes a functor for the output operation
+instead:
 {% highlight c++ %}
 template <int I, int N, class F>
 struct Loop {